 Credit History and Score after a Consumer Proposal

-A Consumer Proposal will be reflected on your credit history report for 3 years after the date you finish your Consumer Proposal.
-There is no need to wait for the 3-year period to pass before you start improving your credit history and score – as soon as your Consumer Proposal is completed, you can start improving your credit report.
+A Consumer Proposal will be reflected on your credit history report for 3 years after the date you finish your Consumer Proposal, or 6 years from the date your Consumer Proposal started (whichever is soonest).
+There is no need to wait for this period to pass before you start improving your credit history and score – as soon as your Consumer Proposal is completed, you can start improving your credit report.

 Taking these credit rebuilding steps is crucial in order to build your credit score, and ultimately get new credit after your Consumer Proposal: